Voted Gold for the Best of Cayman Islands 2023.

 Occupational Therapy for Adults

-The HSA are very accommodating of adults who need occupational therapy.
-For elderly adults, an OT therapist can support families with adapting their home environment to prevent falls and facilitate activities of daily living (including cooking, toileting, bathing etc.) through a comprehensive assessment and intervention process.
+The HSA are very accommodating for adults who need occupational therapy.
+For elderly adults, an OT therapist can support families with adapting their home environment to prevent falls and facilitate activities of daily living (including cooking, toileting, bathing, etc.) through a comprehensive assessment and intervention process.

 - Equipment assessments and training